tobyweston/tempus-fugit-site/source/documentation/threading/misc/index.markdown

 categories: documentation
 ---

-## Wrap Exceptions as Another Type
+## Wrap Exceptions

-  * Not exclusively for concurrent use, the `ExceptionWrapper` class allows you to run arbitrary code in a `Callable` block catching any `Throwable` as an exception of your choice, embedded the originating exception as the new exception's `cause`.
+The `ExceptionWrapper` class allows you to run arbitrary code in a `Callable` block catching any `Throwable` and rethrowing as an exception of your choice.
+The thrown exception embeds the originating exception as it's cause.
 For example,

 {% codeblock lang:java %}